 Want to read more articles like this?
 Join the Livingroom Newsletter

 ABOUT THE AUTHOR

 Roar V. Bovim is an experienced speaker and consultant to several large and medium-sized companies.
 He holds a Ph.D. in organizational identity and social psychology and is a lecturer at the Copenhagen Business School.

-In 2017, Roar founded Livingroom Analytics, the new, groundbreaking platform for measuring and improving employee engagement.
+In 2017, Roar founded Livingroom Analytics, the new, groundbreaking platform for measuring and improving employee experience.
 Every company faces the challenge of building a workplace in which people feel engaged and perform well.
 Livingroom helps managers identify people challenges as well as deliver the right tailored actions for improvement of organizational results.